-Grazia & Caterina Spanò's Ancestors |
+Grazia & Caterina Spanò's Ancestors

-Click on a name for info, click on an arrow to follow that branch, click Home to go to the main page, or click for an Alphabetic List of all Names. |
+Click on a name for info, click on an arrow to follow that branch, click Home to go to the main page, or click for an Alphabetic List of all Names.

-Note that the Latin months September thru December are of ten written in numbers, 7ber, 8ber, 9ber and 10ber, respectively.
+Note that the Latin months September thru December are often written in numbers, 7ber, 8ber, 9ber and 10ber, respectively.

-~<^>~ |
+~<^>~

 Gaspare Spanò was baptized as Gasparo on July 30, 1604, in the St. Michele parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giulia Grado and her husband Bastiano Spanò.
 (Mouse over and click on his baptism record upper right to enlarge in a new window or tab.)

-On September 28, 1622, Sciacca notary Gaspare Falsone filed a marriage contract for 18 year-old Gaspare to marry Caterina Benfatto.
+There is marriage records for a Gaspare Spanò that may be for this ancestor, but there are problems with it.On September 28, 1622, Sciacca notary Gaspare Falsone filed a marriage contract for Gaspare to marry Caterina Benfatto.
 A little more than a week later, church banns were read on October 9th, 16th and 23rd for their marriage.
 Six days after the last banns were read, they married on October 29th in the Sciacca mother church.
 (Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)
 No baptisms have been found in all three of the Sciacca churches for their children.
 Just over 5 ½ years after they married, Caterina died at home and was buried on June 9, 1628, in the St. Dominici church cemetery.
-A month later, Gaspare decided to remarry.
+The first problem is that ancestor Gaspare was only 18 years old when this marriage took place, which is a bit young for males to marry at this time.
+The second issue is that on this marriage record, Gaspare’s father is listed as deceased, but he was still alive.
+The third problem is that on his next marriage, Gaspare is not listed as a widower.
+These issues do not mean this first marriage is not for this ancestor, as the timing fits perfectly, but they do raise reasonable doubt.

-Ten Sciacca St. Michele baptism records have been found for the children of Gasparo and Francisca Spano as follows — Sebastiano, given a middle name after his paternal grandfather, was born on the evening of November 22, 1629, baptized as Calogerus Bastianus the next day, and as Sebastiano married Accursia Feminella on September 27, 1654; Giulia, given a middle name after her paternal grandmother, was born on the evening of September 2, 1631, baptized as Rosales Julia the next day, and as Giulia married Pellegrino Feminella, the brother of Accursia, mentioned above, on the same day as her brother Sebastiano married, probably in a double wedding; ancestor Grazia; Calogero was born and baptized as Calogero Fran’co on December 2, 1635; ancestor Caterina; Giuseppe was born on October 14, 1640, and was baptized as Joseph Cosma, but his father is listed as Pasquale, most likely in error; Calogero was born and baptized as Calogerius Accursius on July 30, 1643; Michele was born on December 30, 1645, baptized as Michael Dominicius Silvester the next day, and married Margarita, the daughter of ancestors Giovanni and Giovanna Tornetta, who are grandparents of ancestor Francesco Tornetta; Vincenza was born on June 26, 1649, and baptized as Vin’ca Honofria the next day; and lastly Giuseppa, who was born and baptized as Josepha Desata on September 24, 1651
+Ten Sciacca St. Michele baptism records have been found for the children of Gasparo and Francisca Spano as follows — Sebastiano, given a middle name after his paternal grandfather, was born on the evening of November 22, 1629, baptized as Calogerus Bastianus the next day, and as Sebastiano married Accursia Feminella on September 27, 1654; Giulia, given a middle name after her paternal grandmother, was born on the evening of September 2, 1631, baptized as Rosales Julia the next day, and as Giulia married Pellegrino Feminella, the brother of Accursia, mentioned above, on the same day as her brother Sebastiano married, probably in a double wedding; ancestor Grazia; Calogero was born and baptized as Calogero Fran’co on December 2, 1635; ancestor Caterina; Giuseppe, given a middle name after his maternal grandfather, was born on October 14, 1640, and was baptized as Joseph Cosma, but his father is listed as Pasquale, most likely in error; Calogero was born and baptized as Calogerius Accursius on July 30, 1643; Michele was born on December 30, 1645, baptized as Michael Dominicius Silvester the next day, and married Margarita, the daughter of ancestors Giovanni and Giovanna Tornetta, who are grandparents of ancestor Francesco Tornetta; Vincenza was born on June 26, 1649, and baptized as Vin’ca Honofria the next day; and lastly Giuseppa, who was born and baptized as Josepha Desata on September 24, 1651

 It is documented that Gaspare was deceased, but Francesca was alive in late September of 1654, when their son Calogero was married.
 Gaspare died and was buried in the Sciacca St. Michele church cemetery on February 12, 1652.
 (Mouse over and click on his Latin burial record lower left to enlarge in a new window or tab.)
 His St. Michele burial record lists him as, Gaspar Spanò about 46 years old, but he was actually 47 years old when he died.
 His death left Francesca with several young children.
 It is not known if she married again or when she died, but it is documented that she was still alive when her son Michele was married in early September of 1675.
-For now, this is all that is known about them. |
+For now, this is all that is known about them.

-| ~< Back to Chart >~ |
+~< Back to Chart >~

 Bastiano Spanò was baptized as Bastiano Federico on January 10, 1576, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the only known child of Giovanna Vitrano and her husband Antonino Spanò.
 (Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)